iBerq/To-do_App/README.md

 docker compose up
 ```

 - Also, I added the postman_collection of the API.
 Because of there were no register page, you need to create account from the Postman first.
-After that you can login to the application from the [a link](http://localhost:3000).
+After that you can login to the application from [here](http://localhost:3000).